 Many bar admission candidates who pass the bar are not granted admission because of an issue concerning their character and fitness.
 The hearing is too important to be taken lightly.
 If a bar admission candidate is unable to convince the examiners that he or she has the necessary qualities to become a member of the Bar then the candidate will not be admitted.
 We are here to help and guide you through that process.
+It is never too early to discuss admission to the Bar with an attorney who is knowledgeable about this process.
+It is even advisable to discuss admission when a candidate applies to take the bar exam if a candidate is aware of an issue that must be presented to Character and Fitness.

 Character and Fitness Hearing